mdn/content/files/en-us/web/api/rtcpeerconnection/index.md

 ## Constructor

 - {{DOMxRef("RTCPeerConnection.RTCPeerConnection", "RTCPeerConnection()")}}
-  - : Returns a newly-created `RTCPeerConnection`, which represents a connection between the local device and a remote peer.
+  - : Returns a new `RTCPeerConnection`, representing a connection between the local device and a remote peer.

 ## Instance properties